coderaiser/node-jag/README.md

 Jag
 =======

-Pack files and folders with tar and gzip
+Pack files and folders with tar and gzip.

 ## Install